Frequently Asked Questions

 Growing up, I was a huge Star Wars fan, and I wore my Luke and C3PO t-shirt until the transfer peeled off (a sad day).
 But as I’ve gotten older, I’ve drifted somewhat from the crazed Star Wars fan that I once was.
 That said, I did meet Mark Hamill at FanExpo in Toronto, and it was an incredible moment.
 He hugged me.
 I crumpled.
 I fell in love all over again.

 I have been a fan of ‘something or other’ my entire life.
 I love music, and stay pretty loyal to the bands and performers that I adore.
-London Belongs to Me is even named after a song by my favourite band, Saint Etienne.
-I’ve always been a Toronto Maple Leafs hockey fan (I ran their official booster club for four years), and Manchester United is my favourite football team.
+LONDON BELONGS TO ME is named after a song by my favourite band, Saint Etienne.
+I’ve always been a Toronto Maple Leafs hockey fan (I ran their official booster club for four years and spent tons of time answering their fan mail), and Manchester United is my favourite football team.

 Proper fandom-wise, I am a devout Sherlockian and Whovian … so the BBC’s Sherlock, and Doctor Who are my two favourites.
 In the last few years, we’ve done pretty well at meeting many of the cast members of both.
 On the home front, my apartment is being taken over by Sherlock and Doctor Who Titan figures (and 5″ DW figures).
 I can’t stop buying them, and an intervention might be required.
-And I’m a new recruit to the Outlander fandom.
-I’m getting into that one majorly.
-Jamie and Claire = OTP.
-I am dying during Droughtlander.
-Season three cannot arrive fast enough.
+I’m also a devoted member of the Outlander and Poldark fandoms (Ross and Demelza!).
+And I LOVE the British series, Humans.
+I really hope there will be a season four!
+I need more people to watch so I can dish about that one.
+Niska and Leo are the best.